Manbang: History

 The exact release date of Manbang system is unclear.

 One of the first set-top box appears to be manufactured in 2015.
 An intranet site listing in 2015 included a site named "Manbang", with the operator being the Korean Central Television.

 On 16 August 2016, Manbang appeared for the first time on a report "망 TV다매체열람기'만방'" by the Korean Central Television.
 It has been reported that the implementation of the "Intranet" Protocol Television (IPTV), which runs on North Korea's Kwangmyong intranet, has begun.

 It also showcased a set-top box, which was developed by the Manbang IT company, on which Manbang is based.
 KCTV also stated that the new service already has "several hundred users", and is "making the lives of citizens and children flourish".

 In 2017, additional TV stations were added with a wider selection of movies, sports, and documentaries.

 The state-owned company Myohyang IT announced the Ryonghung iPad, which can support an app for Manbang.

 In November 2019, during the Exhibition of IT Successes, the Manbang IT company showcased a version of Manbang working on a tablet PC.

 System

 Due to North Korea's isolationism, users connect to the service not by the internet, but via the state-controlled intranet using the IPTV protocol.
 It is hard to tell if the technology at play is IPTV or VOD, but according to the description it is a mixture of both.

 The device is an Internet Protocol Television that works through a separate box.

 The system comes as a set-top box, which first has to be connected to a modem, and after that to a phone line.
 The box can be connected to a television through an HDMI cable.

 Usage

 Manbang was created in response to streaming platforms like Netflix and Roku in the west, and the popularity of Chinese-made Notel players in North Korea.

-Manbang, which translates to "everywhere", is only available to citizens in Pyongyang, Sinuiju and Sariwon.
+Manbang, which translates to "everywhere", was originally available to citizens in Pyongyang, Sinuiju and Sariwon, but coverage has since expanded to the other parts of the country.